Newfound Gap Road Adventure: Navigating the Great Smoky Mountains

 The scenic road to the summit is totally paved.
 It’s called Newfound Gap Road (US-441).
-It ascends through cove hardwood, pine-oak, and northern hardwood forest.
-The road was built in the 1930’s and features tunnels, stone bridges and ample twisty roads.
+Constructed in the 1930s, this route winds its way through cove hardwood, pine-oak, and northern hardwood forests.
+It's an architectural marvel with its tunnels, stone bridges, and serpentine twists and turns.

 How long is the road to Newfound Gap in the Great Smoky Mountains?

-The pass is 56.16km (34.9 miles) long, running north-south from Gatlinburg, a mountain town in eastern Tennessee, to Cherokee, a town in western North Carolina.
+Stretching for 56.16km (34.9 miles), the road connects Gatlinburg, a quaint mountain town in eastern Tennessee, to Cherokee in western North Carolina.

 Is Newfound Gap in the Great Smoky Mountains open?